codepoke-kk/qwertigraphy/HowQwertigraph.md

 ##### Tips:
 - No word will expand until you stroke an "end character".
 You have to hit some punctation key to let the Qwertigraph know you're done and ready to move on.
 - Control-Backspace is your friend.
 If you meant some other word than the one the Qwertigraph typed, Control-Backspace will delete the entire word and let you start over again.
 (It's much lazier to hit Control-Backspace once than to hit Backspace a does times.)
 - Control-Windows-P will Pause the Qwertigraph if you need to type without its help.
-Control-Windows-P again will reactivate it.
+Control-Windows-; will reactivate it.
-- Hitting the Control key will cause the Qwertigraph to ignore whatever word you just typed and start listening all over again.
+- Hitting the Control-space key or the "backtick" key will cause the Qwertigraph to ignore whatever word you just typed and start listening all over again.
 - If you type out a word for which there's a "big win" lazy form, a pop-up tip will give you a hint to that effect.

 ##### Words about letters